 This energy (wavelength) shift of the photons is known as the Raman shift.
-Generally an infrared laser is used as the photon source and the Raman spectrum shows intensity (which is proportional to the number of molecules) against shift, which is given in cm-1 with respect to the laser wavelength.
-From this, it is possible to determine the structure, composition and concentration of the sample in question.
+Generally, an infrared laser will be used as the photon source while the Raman spectrum will show intensity (which is proportional to the number of molecules) against shift.
+This will be given in cm-1 with respect to the laser wavelength.
+From this, it is possible to determine the structure, composition, and concentration of the sample in question.

 Back to Top

 - Kirsty McGhee